ThisIsSadeghi/ExoPlayerRecyclerview/README.md

 # ExoPlayerRecyclerview
-This is a sample for implementing ExoPlayer + Recyclerview
+This is a sample for implementing ExoPlayer + Recyclerview in Kotlin
 ## What do we have in this project?
  - ExoPlayer
  - MVP architecture